Sheet Metal Fabrication

 - Sheet Metal Design

-- Fabricators develop a detailed product design plan, considering every aspect of the part.
-This design is then used as the basis for manufacturing the finished component.
+- Fabricators develop a detailed product design plan, considering every aspect of the part, including dimensions, bend radii, hole placement, tolerances, assembly needs, and material behavior.
+This design becomes the basis for manufacturing the finished component and helps reduce errors before cutting and forming begin.

 - Part Forming